-Samuel Park, which also includes the Vaucluse Bow in Club, is located close to the centre.
+Samuel Park, which also includes the Vaucluse Bowling Club, is located close to the centre.

-The centre provides a relatively good scandard of pedestrian amenity, and fairly consistent footpath treatment, street furniture and planting.
+The centre provides a relatively good standard of pedestrian amenity, and fairly consistent footpath treatment, street furniture and planting.

-The centre is on the Wat ions Bay bus route.
-However, most shoppers access the centre by car and are reliant on (a) transport and turnover of on-street car parking spaces.
+The centre is on the Watsons Bay bus route.
+However, most shoppers access the centre by car and are reliant on car transport and turnover of on-street car parking spaces.
 Pedestrian safety is somewhat compromised by the restricted sightlines on New South Head Road.

-The nor h-eastern end of the shopping centre has views towards the Vaucluse Bowling Club and Samuel Park.
+The north-eastern end of the shopping centre has views towards the Vaucluse Bowling Club and Samuel Park.